electron/electron/docs/api/menu-item.md

 * `close` - Close current window
 * `quit`- Quit the application
 * `reload` - Reload the current window
+* `forcereload` - Reload the current window ignoring the cache.
 * `toggledevtools` - Toggle developer tools in the current window
 * `togglefullscreen`- Toggle full screen mode on the current window
 * `resetzoom` - Reset the focused page's zoom level to the original size